Luke 12:9 But he that denieth me before men shall be denied

 that -- (IW) This word is not in the Greek source.
 It was added because the next verb was translated as active rather than as a participle.

-denieth -- (WF) "Deny" is translated from a Greek word that means "to rejects" and "to deny utterly."
+denieth -- (WF) "Deny" is translated from a Greek word that means "to reject" and "to deny utterly."
 The form is either the future tense or a tense meaning something that might happen at some specific time, past, present, or future.
 If the word is the "at some time" tense, it is in a form that indicates something that "might" happen.
 This later "might at some time" form is always used with "if" clauses, which is the sense here.
 This is not an active verb but a participle, a verbal adjective, ending with "-ing."

 me .-- "Me" is the regular first-person pronoun in Greek as the object of the verb or preposition.